 (8) Some colours are premixed in yogurt cups.
 That way you can go here and there, stop and go on with something else, and then come back in the full knowledge that colours will match.
 Acrylic is perfect for this.

 (9) Here I’m toning down a jumpy foreground with a glaze of blue and black.
 That’s Dorothy.
-She’s Sara and Richard’s Airedale who has been my support since Emily passed away.
+She’s Sara’s Airedale who has been my support since Emily passed away.
 It’s early morning and it’s still dark out.

 (10) The painting is a bit amorphous and wandering so I’m using a straightedge to find lineups that will strengthen the composition.
 I’m picking out major design features and picking them up in other places.